Attractions

 Faqra Natural Bridge, Lebanon

-Faqra Natural Bridge, Mzaar Kfardebian - 17.2 km
+Faqra Natural Bridge, Mzaar Kfardebian

 The Faqra Natural Bridge is 5.3km away from the Faqra ruins and down towards the North.
 This stone bridge is an amazing work of nature with an arch opening of 38 meters and an elevation of 58 meters.
 A strong eye easily discovers the fossilized seashells under the bride of different forms and kinds, dating back 200 million years.
 This superb natural bridge is one of the greatest in the world and it overhangs a basin full of enormous blocks of stone that have crashed down from the sides.